LoKator System Case Study

 By the time Fuller's Junior Season rolled around in 2012 he was still building the base of good mechanics by simplifying his delivery, creating proper weight shift and late rotation, finding direction moving towards the plate, and creating rhythm and timing throughout his body to work as a whole unit.
-As he improved in the mechanics department he realized that there was less stress on his arm, he was becoming more consistent throwing strikes, and most importantly, his confidence was growing.
+As he improved in the mechanics department he realized that there was less stress on his arm and he was becoming more consistent throwing strikes.

-Fulls continued his routine dry work I teach here in the mechanics section along with regular workouts on his own with the Lokator System over the summer.
+Fulls continued his routine dry work along with regular workouts on his own with the Lokator System over the summer.
 He was able to see hard data in the Lokator Bullpen App as to what his strengths and weaknesses were.
 He focused on his weaknesses all summer while keeping his strengths sharp during side sessions.

 Going into his final year at IUS Fuller felt more confident than ever because he knew he had put in all the necessary work to have a successful senior campaign.
 He was ready to lead the pitching staff and team as a whole, but there would be one big difference in the 2013 season.
-I had to resign as the volunteer pitching coach and turn my full attention to the Lokator Pitching Academy.
-Elliot would use the Lokator System as his full time pitching coach in his senior season.
+I had to resign as the volunteer pitching coach and turn my full attention to the LoKator Pitching Academy.
+Fuller would use the LoKator System as his full time pitching coach in his senior season.

-In Elliott's own words "The Lokator helped me become a pitcher rather than a thrower.
+In Fuller's own words "The LoKator System helped me become a pitcher rather than a thrower.
 I threw pitches with purpose and always had a plan of exactly what I wanted the ball to do every time I threw a pitch.
 There is a lot more to pitching than simply throwing hard.
 Learning the mental and physical aspects of pitching are the first big steps I took, then applying the System in game play gave me success I honestly didn't know was possible."